dabao1955/kernel_build_action/README.md

 ## Warning

-Strongly recommends using the stable version (tags such as v1.2) instead of the development version (main barnch), because main branch is not a stable branch which may have some technical problems.
+Strongly recommends using the stable version (tags such as v1.2) instead of the development version (main branch), because main branch is not a stable branch which may have some technical problems.

 ## How to use?
 - First, you need to determine the kernel source code and configuration files.